BountyHunter1999/Look-Into-Wazuh/README.md

 - Installed on endpoints such as laptops, desktops, servers, and containers.
 - They provide threat prevention, detection, and response capabilities.

+#### Problems When Deploying:

+- If getting `mv: cannot overwrite '/var/ossec/etc/shared/default': Directory not empty`
+  - backup the older file and let the post install script finish `sudo dpkg --configure -a`
+  - or just remove the file `sudo rm -rf /var/ossec/etc/shared/default` (not recommended for production)

 ![Wazuh Components](./images/Wazuh-Components.png)